 - Preheat oven to 350º F (or 180º C).

 - Shred apples until you have a cup of loosely packed apple.

 - In a food processor with the dough hook attached, add bacon grease, shredded apple, and molasses and pulse to combine.

 - Add flour (and flaxseed if using) gradually, about a quarter cup at a time.
 Pulse until combined.
 It’ll look chunky, but it’ll come together when kneading by hand.

 - If you want to avoid bacon grease on your hands, put on some latex gloves.
 Knead the dough to bring it together.

 - Flatten dough onto a piece of parchment or wax paper (less clean-up!) and put another piece of parchment or wax paper between the dough and the roller, then roll out dough to about ¼ inch thickness.

-- Cut into shapes and place on non-stick baking sheet, or if using parchment paper, just re-use the top layer on the sheet.
+- Cut into shapes and place on a non-stick baking sheet, or if using parchment paper, re-use the top layer on the sheet.
 Even less clean-up!

-- Bake at 350º F for 22 minutes, flipping half way through.
-Turn oven off, and leave treats in warm oven for an additional 5–10 minutes to ensure they are dried out and will have a better shelf life.
+- Bake at 350º F for 22 minutes, flipping halfway through.
+Turn oven off, and leave treats in a warm oven for an additional 5–10 minutes to ensure they are dried out and have a better shelf life.